gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, one of the following four cases can occur when a new node joins an OSCORE group.

 * The joining node is going to join the group exclusively as monitor, i.e., it is not going to send messages to the group.
-In this case, the joining node is not required to provide its own public key to the Group Manager, which thus does not have to perform any check related to the public key encoding, to a signature or ECDH algorithm, and to possible associated parameters for that joining node.
+In this case, the joining node is not required to provide its own public key to the Group Manager, which thus does not have to perform any check related to the public key encoding, to a signature or ECDH algorithm, and to possible associated parameters.
 In case that joining node still provides a public key in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.

 * The Group Manager already acquired the public key of the joining node during a past joining process.
 In this case, the joining node MAY choose not to provide again its own public key to the Group Manager, in order to limit the size of the Joining Request.
 The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during past joining processes, intended for different OSCORE groups.
 If the joining node provides its own public key, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
 Then, two cases can occur.

-   1. The proof-of-possession key is compatible with the encoding, as well as with the signature or algorithm, and with possible associated parameters used in the OSCORE group.
+   1. The proof-of-possession key is compatible with the encoding, as well as with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.
 Then, the Group Manager considers the proof-of-possession key as the public key associated to the joining node in the OSCORE group.
 If the joining node is aware that the proof-of-possession key is also valid for the OSCORE group, it MAY not provide it again as its own public key to the Group Manager.
 The joining node MUST provide its own public key again if it has provided the Group Manager with multiple public keys during past joining processes, intended for different OSCORE groups.
 If the joining node provides its own public key in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.

    2. The proof-of-possession key is not compatible with the encoding, or with the signature or algorithm, and with possible associated parameters used in the OSCORE group.
 In this case, the joining node MUST provide a different compatible public key to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
 Then, the Group Manager performs consistency checks on this latest provided public key as per {{ssec-join-req-processing}} and, in case of success, considers it as the public key associated to the joining node in the OSCORE group.